For current and recent planning graduates

 The scholarship is advertised through Council’s jobs web page, online and through our various communication channels.
 Applicants should submit their entries online.

 Eligibility and selection process

 To be eligible for this scholarship, you need to be available to work in a full-time temporary role for 12 months and meet the following criteria:

 - Be a permanent resident of Australia.

 - Demonstrate excellence and / or commitment to planning and its role in building stronger communities.

-- Be studying to obtain, or a completed tertiary qualifications at degree level, in Planning
+- Studying to obtain, or completed tertiary qualifications at degree level in Planning.

 - A basic understanding of the functions and aims of the Environmental Planning and Assessment Act 1979.